 6 If you want the color darker or bolder, add more food coloring.
 If you accidentally get it too dark, mix equal parts of all-purpose flour, salt, and water and add it to the dark mixture to lighten it up.

 7 Wash the spoon between bowls to ensure the colors do not mix

-If your children are on the An honor roll at their school or their math scores need a boost, this is a great way to help them from elementary to high school.
+Whether your children are on the honor roll at their school or their math scores need a boost, this is a great way to help them from elementary to high school.

 Elementary children start learning about fractions in second grade.
 Unfortunately, even adults struggle with fractions and measurement.
 A project like this helps children see the importance of math in everyday life.

 - As many different types of measuring cups and spoons as you have